 Types of Valves

-There are several different types of valve available, each serving a very distinct purpose.
+There are several different types of valves available, each serving a very distinct purpose.

 Effectively a 'tap' for your radiator.
 The level of water required can be adjusted by turning the valve by hand.
-These are most basic and inexpensive of all the valves.
+These are the most basic and inexpensive of all the valves.
 These are tried and tested model that has worked for decades.
-These valves allow the user to select their preferred heat level by a simple tweak, with full control over the level of heat coming into the radiator.
+These valves allow the user to select their preferred heat level with a simple tweak, with full control over the heat coming into the radiator.

-A more complex type of valve than a straight manual type.
-These valves operate in the same way as a manual valve, and control water coming in to the radiator.
+These are a more complex type of valve than a straight manual type.
+They operate in the same way as a manual valve and control water coming into the radiator.
 However, unlike a manual valve, a TVR can detect the temperature in the room and self-regulate.
 As the name suggests, it is thermostatically controlled and requires less human input.
-The benefit of a TVR over a traditional valve is that it is aimed towards maximum efficiency, both in energy consumption and cost.
-Its ability to constantly change and alter inward flow of heat means that the central heating radiators are always working at an optimal level and saving the user money and time.
+The benefit of a TVR over a traditional valve is that it is aimed towards maximum efficiency in energy consumption and cost.
+Its ability to constantly change and alter the inward flow of heat means that the central heating radiators are always working at an optimal level and saving the user money and time.

 A different type of valve altogether.
-These not only allows the user to control the level of heat coming in.
-It also facilitates outward control of the water supply, meaning that the user has full control of the water going back into the pipework.
-The benefit of this is that all radiators can in fact be standardised and made to work in unison, ensuring a truly balanced central heating system.
+These allow the user to control the level of heat coming in.
+It also facilitates outward control of the water supply, meaning that the user has complete control of the water going back into the pipework.
+The benefit of this is that all radiators can, in fact, be standardised and made to work in unison, ensuring a truly balanced central heating system.

 Which Radiator Valve is Best?

-It really does depend on the user requirement.
-For the most basic of control, and the least expense and financial outlay, manual valves attached to central heating regulators really are the easiest option.
-They allow the user to control heat levels, and to shut the system off altogether when needed.
+It depends on the user’s requirements.
+For the most basic control and the least expense and financial outlay, manual valves attached to central heating regulators are the easiest option.
+They allow the user to control heat levels and shut the system off when needed.
 However, their primitive design does not lend them well to having more control over a balanced home system.

-Lockshield valves are more suitable for larger settings, where higher numbers of people work and live and thus the return of recycled hot water into the pipes will allow substantial cost savings.
-Additionally, this then creates a uniform approach across the building; the store cupboard on the ground floor can be set at exactly the same temperature as the manager's office on the second floor.
-Thus, for office blocks, hospitals and similar settings, lockshield valves may seem like an expensive option in the first instance, but the savings that they present will mean that they pay for themselves over and over.
+Lockshield valves are more suitable for larger settings, where higher numbers of people work and live, and thus the return of recycled hot water into the pipes will allow substantial cost savings.
+Additionally, this creates a uniform approach across the building; the store cupboard on the ground floor can be set at the same temperature as the manager's office on the second floor.
+Thus, for office blocks, hospitals and similar settings, lockshield valves may seem like an expensive option in the first instance, but the savings they present will mean that they pay for themselves repeatedly.

 View our Complete Range of Radiator Valves